dstc7-track1/sentence-selection/README.md

     "scenario": 1
 }
 ```
+The field `messages-so-far` contains the context of the dialog and `options-for-next` contains the candidates to select the next utterance from.
+The correct next utterance is given in the field `options-for-correct-answers`.
+The field `scenario` refers to the subtask.

 ## Evaluation

-For each test instance, we will expect you to return a set of 10 choices from the set of possible follow-up sentences and a probability distribution over those 10 choices.
+For each test instance, we will expect you to return a set of 10 choices (candidate ids) from the set of possible follow-up sentences and a probability distribution over those 10 choices.
 For the competition metric we will consider the choices that cover 90% of the distribution, and compute an F-score as the harmonic mean of precision and recall:

 - Precision = (number of correct sentences selected) / (total number of sentences selected)